luciany/niy/examples/colorizing_photos/README.md

 Because there are less than 200 train samples, VGG/ResNet is not suitable unless you use transfer learning which will make the network difficult to train

-Designing a good model is really time-consuming, for a quicker test, we resize the imgages to 64×64
+Designing a good model is really time-consuming, for a quicker test, we resize the images to 64×64

 **Convolution + Residual Learning:**<br>
 <img src="files/model-conv-short.png" max-width="500px" /><br>